travelgateX/documentation-site/content/distribution/file-loads/masters/destinations.md

 * File name: **`Master_DestinationsGroups.csv`**.

-* Each line represents a unique destination and contains all the information (fields) about it.
+* Each line represents a unique destination group and contains all the information (fields) about it.

 * The first line is not a header line: it contains data directly.